Black Friday 2020 deals bring lowest Apple Watch prices ever

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.

-Discuss: Best Black Friday Apple Watch deals: Series 6 for $409, Series 5 for $299 and more models on sale
+Discuss: Best Apple Watch deals on Black Friday: Series 6 for $330, Series 5 for $299 and more models on sale

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.